This webpage details the role of the Nominating Committee (NC) and the details for how and when the associated tasks and roles should be carried out.

 - Is required to select a member of the NC as the election officer – with specific responsibilities.

 The mandate of the Nominating Committee is to generate the list of candidates for the ISB Executive Committee election.
 This may involve nominating suitable candidates and inviting them to run for election if the number of self-nominated candidates is less that the number of available posts, or reducing the number of candidates requesting to run where there is an over-subscription.

-4 positions on the Executive Committee are up for election in 2022/2023.
-Two new positions are being created and two of these positions are currently held by Randi Vita and Ruth Lovering, both of whom can re-stand for election.
-As the ISB is a non-profit organization governed by Swiss law one member of the ISB Executive Committee has to be a resident of Switzerland.
-Therefore, we require a resident of Switzerland to be elected to the ISB Executive Committee.
+5 positions on the Executive Committee are up for election in 2022/2023.
+Three of these positions are currently held by Ruth Lovering, Nicole Vasilevsky and Robin Haw, Robin can re-stand for election.
+As the ISB is a non-profit organization governed by Swiss law one member of the ISB Executive Committee has to be a resident of Switzerland, the EC currently has two residents of Switzerland.

 The goal of the nominating committee is to propose a diverse pool of candidates while considering (but not exclusively) the following contributing factors: career stage, geographical location, gender, institutional affiliations, and scientific/research background (i.e. expertise).
 This will eventually help the ISB to continue working to achieve diversity in the composition of the EC.
 Here are some helpful definitions: